ferocia/kartalytics/Readme.md

 Nintendo is releasing 48 new tracks across 6 drops.
 Every time new tracks are released, new intro references must be generated.

 The first step is to get the intro screen for each new course.
-The easiest way to do this is to set `KEEP_FILES=true`, restart the daemon, then play the new cups.
+The easiest way to do this is to set `KEEP_FILES=true` in `.env`, restart the daemon, then play the new cups.
 Once you're done, pull the nicest intro image from `dump/*` for each course (where the text is present), `parameterize.underscore` the filename, and commit to `brain/app/assets/images/courses/*`.

 Next, copy the new intro images into `analyser/intro/*`, then run `ruby intro_extractor.rb` from the `analyser` dir.
 This will generate the reference images for course detection and put them in `analyser/reference_images/intro/*`.
 Finally, add the new courses to `analyser/screens/intro_screen.rb`.
 The brain will automatically create new courses in the DB based on this data.